mawilli2/Exploring_Hacker_News_Posts/README.md

 receives the most comments, and the type of post that receives the most points.
 The data and documentation can be found here:
 (https://www.kaggle.com/hacker-news/hacker-news-posts).
 Our subset contains only observations that have comments, leaving about 20,000 rows.

+Data report can be found in either the html file or the pdf file.